Skip links and keyboard navigation

 2.1 Information security

-The Ministerial Information Security Policy (the Policy) sets out the security requirements that users accessing services through the ministerial network need to be aware of and comply with.
-The Policy includes information on the use of Internet, email and social media.
+The Ministerial Information Security Policy (the Policy) sets out the security requirements for all users accessing services through the ministerial network.
+The Policy sets out the principles for the use of Ministerial Services internet, email and social media.

 Use of IT systems must be able to withstand public scrutiny and comply with applicable laws, regulations and guidelines.